lasit/precision-rifle-load-development-v3/docs/DATA_STRUCTURES.md

   - `distance`: The distance in meters
   - `moa_at_7ms`: The MOA drift at 7 m/s wind speed at 90 degrees

+The profiles can be exported to PDF format, with plots arranged in a 2×4 grid per page (2 columns, 4 rows).
+The PDF export functionality uses matplotlib's PdfPages to create multi-page PDFs with consistent formatting.

 ## Settings Structure

 The application settings are stored in a YAML file in a platform-specific location: